feitgemel/Visual-Language-Models-Tutorials/Analyze the content of the image/README.md

 You can find the link for the [tutorial](https://youtu.be/_kuGdmEFiVs) here.

-You can find more cool similar projects and tutorials in this [playlist](https://www.youtube.com/playlist?list=PLdkryDe59y4a2PRJda-Z7M7Sod7uQKT2d)
+You can find more cool similar projects and visual transfomers tutorials in this [playlist](https://www.youtube.com/playlist?list=PLdkryDe59y4a2PRJda-Z7M7Sod7uQKT2d)

 Enjoy